 The International Friendship Park is located in the most southwestern corner of Border Field State Park (and the USA).
 The US Border Patrol allows access to the park by car on Saturday and Sunday from 10 am to 2 pm.

-All other times you may enter the park, but you must walk 1.8 miles (one-way) We didn’t mind walking at all, as we came to hike!
+All other times you may enter the park, but you must walk 1.8 miles (one-way.)

 If you would like more information about Border Field State Park, please click on the link.